-This problem was first addressed in the recent work of Brakerski and Rothblum [BR13], who constructed a variant of the [GGH+13b] candidate obfuscator, and proved that it achieves the strongest definition of security for general-purpose obfuscation - Virtual Black Box (VBB) security - against all generic multilinear attacks, albeit under an unproven assumption they introduce as the Bounded Speedup Hypothesis, which strengthens the Exponential Time Hypothesis.
+This problem was first addressed in the recent work of Brakerski and Rothblum [BR13], who constructed a variant of the [GGH+13b] candidate obfuscator, and proved that it is an indistinguishability obfuscation against all generic multilinear attacks.
+They also proved that their obfuscator achieves the strongest definition of security for general-purpose obfuscation - Virtual Black Box (VBB) security - against all generic multilinear attacks, albeit under an unproven assumption they introduce as the Bounded Speedup Hypothesis, which strengthens the Exponential Time Hypothesis from computational complexity.4

 In this work, we resolve the open problem of [GGH+13b] completely, by removing the need for this additional assumption.
 More specifically, we describe a different (and arguably simpler) variant of the construction of [GGH+13b], for which we can prove that it achieves Virtual Black Box security against all generic multilinear attacks, with no further assumptions.
+Our result gives evidence for the soundness of